 In the mid 1980s, I studied Information Technology and Political Science at the University of Göteborg in western Sweden.
 This is also about when i began experimenting with oil and acrylic paint on canvas and wood, as an additional means to express myself creatively.

 In 1988, I was introduced to Riksgränsen, a small village and home to one of the world’s most remote ski resorts.
 Riksgränsen is located in the wilderness landscape of Lapland, in the northern most part of Sweden near the border to Norway and not far from the North Atlantic Ocean.
 For a few seasons, I worked evenings there as a bartender and a DJ and painted on my days off – when I wasn’t skiing the slopes.
-It was paradise on multiple levels and to this day, I consider those carefree years some of the best of my life.
+It was paradise on multiple levels and to this day, I consider those carefree, fly-by-the-seat-of-your-pants years as some of the best of my life.

-In order to develop my chops as a painter and photographer, I applied and was accepted in 1992 to Gotland’s Art School, located on the island of Gotland in the Baltic Sea.
+In order to develop my chops as a painter and photographer, I applied and was accepted in 1992 to (the now closed) Gotland’s Art School, located on the island of Gotland in the Baltic Sea.
 I studied there under among several artists, the gifted artists Helena Andreeff and Staffan Laurin.
 Both influenced me as artistic mentors to pursue a career as a visual artist.